Subscribe to Our Newsletter

 It was paramount to me from the beginning that I accept insurance.
-I grew up in New Jersey, the product of educators and was provided a middle class upbringing.
-I knew that there were some resources for the indigent (although not enough) and those with lots of money would always have access to care.
-But I was and continue to be viscerally aware that just because you have insurance does not mean you have access to mental healthcare.
+I grew up in New Jersey, the product of educators and was provided with a middle-class upbringing.
+I knew that there were some resources for the indigent (although not enough), and those with lots of money would always have access to care.
+However, I was and continue to be viscerally aware that just because you have insurance does not mean you have access to mental health care.
 I was and remain committed to changing this.

 I started this group of mental health professionals working nights and weekends on my own.
 I was working as a child and adolescent psychiatry fellow at Children’s Hospital of Los Angeles when I saw my first clients.
 I rented a room for $15 by the hour and immediately made an effort to ensure that I was able to accept health insurance.
 I started on my own with no support staff and no colleagues.
 The room I started in was a gigantic 70 square feet (that might be too generous).

 I remember one of my earliest clients questioned me about the fact that Group was part of our name as it seemed clear there was no one else in the Group at the time except me.
-We enjoyed a good laugh about this observation and I shared that we (the we being me) were small but I had a dream of building a team of dedicated mental health professionals.
+We enjoyed a good laugh about this observation and I shared that we (“we” being me), were small but I had a dream of building a team of dedicated mental health professionals.